agilepro/software-craftsmanship/docs/Error Handling/Implementation/never-convert-exception-to-string.md

 ---
 #  Never Convert Exception to String before Display Time

 Proper handling of exceptions means that you keep it as an Exception object through all processes, particularly wrapping with another exception.
 A common error I see programmers doing is to convert the Exception to a String and use that as part of a new Exception for rethrowing.
-Don’t do this.
+Don't do this.
 Preserve the Exception as an object until you are ready to display it to the user.

 I have already covered details of exception handling in “[#3 Exception Catch Blocks](https://agiletribe.purplehillsbooks.com/2011/10/01/3-exception-catch-blocks/)“.
 In there, it will be common in routines at certain levels to catch an exception, and wrap that with another exception and throw the wrapper.
 The wrapper will contain inside of it the original exception.
 Ultimately when it comes time to display the error message to the user, the entire chain of exceptions is converted into a string form that can be displayed.